hampusnasstrom/fastmda/README.md

 # fast_mda
-Generic program for multi dimensional acquisisition with FastAPI
+Generic program for multi dimensional acquisition with FastAPI